-You understand that Stable, from time to time, may engage a settlement bank (“Settlement Bank”) and/or a custodian (“Custodian”) to assist Stable in its administration of its agency and other duties with respect to the Program.
+You understand that R&T, from time to time, may engage a settlement bank (“Settlement Bank”) and/or a custodian (“Custodian”) to assist R&T in its administration of the Program.
 The name and additional information about the Settlement Bank and Custodian (as applicable) for the overall Program is set forth on the Program Information Notice.
-The Settlement Bank and/or Custodian may change, at any time, in Stable’s or Your Institution’s sole discretion, with or without notice to you.
+The Settlement Bank and/or Custodian may change, at any time, in R&T’s or Your Institution’s sole discretion, with or without notice to you.
 The Settlement Bank is primarily responsible for executing the transfer of Program Deposits to and from the Receiving Institutions as a result of deposits to, and withdrawals, of funds from the Program.
 The Custodian is primarily responsible for performing reconciliations between a custody account at Custodian and the Program Deposits at the Receiving Institutions.
-Custodian has appointed Stable as its sub-custodian with respect to the Program, including to open and maintain Program Accounts at the Receiving Institutions in the name of Stable (or another custodian as selected by Stable) and hold Program Deposits in accounts at Settlement Bank and Receiving Institutions as Your Institution’s agent (or, if Your Institution engages Sending Institution, as Sending Institution’s agent) and, thus, your sub-agent.
+Custodian has appointed Stable as its sub-custodian with respect to the Program, including to open and maintain Program Accounts at the Receiving Institutions in the name of Stable (or another custodian as selected by R&T) and hold Program Deposits in accounts at Settlement Bank and Receiving Institutions as Your Institution’s agent (or, if Your Institution engages Sending Institution, as Sending Institution’s agent) and, thus, your sub-agent.
 The accounts at the Settlement Bank are maintained in a manner designed to preserve the eligibility of Program Deposits for pass-through deposit insurance coverage.
-Stable or Your Institution maintains records of the Program Deposits held in such accounts.
+R&T or Your Institution maintains records of the Program Deposits held in such accounts.

 If you participate in the DDM-Indirect-Source-Specific-Order Program, you understand that Your Institution, from time to time, also may engage a settlement bank to facilitate the transfer of your funds to and from the Program Accounts.
 In such case, the account at such settlement bank is maintained in a manner designed to preserve the eligibility of Program Deposits for pass-through deposit insurance coverage.
 Your Institution maintains records of the Program Deposits held in such account.